egg586/egg586/README.md

 Aspiring actuary interested in statistics, economics, and finance seeking to apply analytical skills to real-world decisions.
 Pursuing a B.S. in Actuarial Science at Brigham Young University.

 ## Projects
--BYU Statistics Case Study Competition 2025
+Winner of BYU Statistics Case Study Competition 2025

 <!--